How to Connect and Message a Recruiter on LinkedIn

 Another way to grow your network is by utilizing LinkedIn’s People You May Know tool.
 You might find people you know, but you’ll more likely find those that you don’t.
 Even so, they might be good people to network with while searching for a recruiter.
 Networking is an excellent tool to help you find the right recruiters for you.

 Recruiters focus on keywords when conducting searches, and knowing which ones to use so they will find your profile is important.
 List all your post-secondary degrees, the school(s) you went to, and your major(s).
 List any courses or minors that are relevant to the position you are looking for.
 You can even include your GPA.
 If you speak more than one language, list that.
-Specify the industry you work in or would like to work in, and don’t be too general.
+Specify your industry or the one you would like to work in and don’t be too general.
 Instead of saying engineering, say civil engineering, mechanical engineering, or chemical engineering.
 The more specific you are, the better your chances of connecting to a recruiter who is familiar with your field.

 Current and former job titles are keywords you should include.
 They help narrow the search for recruiters who specialize in your industry.
 Always list your relevant skills, certifications, and licenses.
 Don’t leave anything out.
-The more keywords you have here, the higher your chances will be of connecting to the right recruiters.
-List any relevant tools, including software, hardware, computer languages, networks, etc., that you are proficient with.
+The more keywords you have here, the higher your chances of connecting to the right recruiters.
+List any relevant tools that you are proficient with, including software, hardware, computer languages, networks, etc..
 Add any major projects you’ve worked on, honors and recognition, and any related publications you have.
 The more keywords you have, and the more specific they are to your education, skills, industry, and accomplishments, the better the odds that a recruiter will find you in their searches.

 If you publish a blog, include it in your profile.
 This is especially applicable if you write about things related to your profession.
 You can also publish your writing on LinkedIn’s blog.
 This can vastly raise your visibility as people read and share your articles.
-LinkedIn Posts is a good way to share relevant news about you and your industry.
-Also, you can check the “Notifications” stream, and “Like” or share information related to your work or industry that is shared by others.
+LinkedIn Posts are a good way to share relevant news about you and your industry.
+Also, you can check the “Notifications” stream and “Like” or share information related to your work or industry that others share.

 Related: How to Ask For a Reference

 It sounds like a no-brainer, but if you don’t share your contact information, neither recruiters nor potential employers will be able to contact you.
 If they can’t contact you, they can’t hire you.
 LinkedIn allows you to safely include your email address and phone number in your profile.
-If you are contacted by a recruiter, make sure that you respond in a timely manner.
-Recruiters work with many clients, and they don’t typically have time to wait around for you.
-Always be prompt and professional in your communications with a recruiter, and you will get the best out of them.
+If a recruiter contacts you, make sure that you respond in a timely manner.
+Recruiters work with many clients and don’t typically have time to wait around for you.
+Always be prompt and professional in your communications with a recruiter; you will get the best out of them.

 Related: How to Successfully Work With a Recruiter